Burnsedia/burnsedia.github.io/src/content/blog/from-hourly-freelancing-to-ai-automation.md

 Because I **needed the money**.

-Like most freelancers, I started by charging hourly: **$32/hour**.
+Like most freelancers, I started by charging hourly.

+$32/hour.

-That was **way too low**.
+Which was **way too low**.

-One thing I have noticed about many autistic developers is we tend to be **too honest** and **terrible at pricing ourselves**.
+One thing I’ve noticed about many autistic developers is we tend to be **too honest** and **terrible at pricing ourselves**.

 Because of that, I attracted the **worst possible clients**.

 Bottom-of-the-barrel clients.

-The kind that ghosts you the second they think they can get something cheaper.
+The kind that ghost you the second they think they can get something cheaper.

 I got ghosted so many times I **stopped counting**.

-## The Shift to Productized Services

 So I started looking for a better model.

-That is when I discovered **productized services**.
+That’s when I discovered **productized services**.

 Instead of billing hourly, you sell a **fixed service for a fixed price**.

-Examples:
+Example:

-- Website setup
+• Website setup
-- Development support
+• Dev support
-- Automation workflows
+• Automation workflows
-- Analytics systems
+• Analytics systems

 I experimented with an **Unlimited Dev Service** model.

+And surprisingly…

-And surprisingly, it worked.
+It worked.

-From **Dec 2023 to Sep 2025**, I made more money than I ever had freelancing.
+From **Dec 2023 → Sep 2025** I made more money than I ever had freelancing.

-For the first time, freelancing actually felt **stable**.
+For the first time freelancing actually felt **stable**.

-## The AI Disruption
+Then something happened.

-Then something changed: **AI coding tools**.
+**AI coding tools.**

-Clients started experimenting with tools like Claude Code and similar assistants.
+Clients started experimenting with things like Claude Code and similar tools.

 Almost overnight, many of my clients disappeared.

 So I pivoted.

-Some of my neighbors are small business owners, and they started asking about **AI automation**.
+Some of my neighbors are small business owners and they started asking about **AI automation**.

 I introduced them to **OpenClaw**.

 I describe it like this:

-> "OpenClaw is basically the **WordPress of AI agents**."
+"OpenClaw is basically the **WordPress of AI agents**."

-It is not the most powerful solution.
+It’s not the most powerful solution.

-But it is the **20% of functionality that gives you 80% of the results**.
+But it’s the **20% of functionality that gives you 80% of the results**.

 That explanation clicked immediately.

-That same day, I got **two leads**.
+That same day I got **two leads**.

-Now I am setting up **AI automation systems for small businesses**.
+Now I’m setting up **AI automation systems for small businesses**.

+And once again…

-And once again, I am building it as a **productized service**.
+I’m building it as a **productized service**.

-## Why This Model Works for Autistic Entrepreneurs

-Here is something I have learned:
+Here’s something I’ve learned:

 Productized services work incredibly well for **autistic entrepreneurs**.

 Why?

-Because they are **system-driven**.
+Because they are **system driven**.

 You can templatize everything:

-- Onboarding
-- Workflows
-- Outreach
-- Contracts
+• onboarding
+• workflows
+• outreach
+• contracts
-- Service delivery
+• service delivery

-And if you can **templatize it**,
+And if you can **templatize it**…

-you can **automate it**.
+You can **automate it**.

 Many autistic people struggle in traditional workplaces.